Wild at Heart (film): Themes

-According to Lynch, one of the film's themes is, 'finding love in Hell'.
-He has stated: 'For me, it's just a compilation of ideas that come along.
+According to Lynch, one of the film's themes is "finding love in Hell".
+He has stated: "For me, it's just a compilation of ideas that come along.
 The darker ones and the lighter ones, the humorous ones, all working together.
-You try to be as true as you can to those ideas and try to get them on film.'
+You try to be as true as you can to those ideas and try to get them on film."
 The film has been compared to Lynch's previous Blue Velvet, with both said to explore the dark side of the United States.

 There are various references to The Wizard of Oz, which has been interpreted as indicative of the overall fantasy world of the movie, which Sailor's obsession with the fantasies of Elvis and the couple's fantastical relationship also speak to.
-Alongside movies released around the same time, such as Quentin Tarantino's Reservoir Dogs (1992), the movie also depicted a previously unseen level of violence.
-Lynch himself commented on interviews that the book on which the film was based was "exactly the right thing at the right time" and that "Each year we give permission for people to get away with more".
+The movie also depicted a previously unseen level of violence.
+Lynch himself commented on interviews that the book on which the film was based was "exactly the right thing at the right time" and that "each year we give permission for people to get away with more".

 Some critics have postulated that, similar to Blue Velvet, the sudden idealistic ending of perfect happiness is ironic, suggesting that people who have the potential for violence struggle to find true happiness.
-However, Lynch himself refers to the ending of Wild at Heart as being 'happy', having consciously made the decision to change the original darker ending from the novel.
+However, Lynch himself refers to the ending of Wild at Heart as being "happy", having consciously made the decision to change the original darker ending from the novel.